Amazon Consultant

 Competitive prices attract more clicks.
 When shoppers see a good price on your ad, they are more likely to convert and click on your ad rather than the competitors.

-To improve your pricing strategy, research your competition.
+How to do this to improve your pricing strategy, research your competition.
 Check the prices of similar products and adjust yours to stay competitive.
 Use an AI-powered Amazon repricer tool like Aura.
 It provides real-time insights into competitor prices and helps you automatically set the best price for your listings.

 Also, consider your profit margins.
 Lowering prices can boost sales and get those clicks, but make sure it doesn’t hurt your profits.
 Offer occasional discounts or bundle deals to attract more buyers without permanently slashing your prices.